 However, in about 1975 it became apparent that this type of financing was no longer profitable.
 A sponsor of the city of Barcelona, the Catalan regional government and the Societat del Gran Teatre del Liceu, as the official name of the "Societat de Propietaris", took over the leadership of the house.
 In order to save one of the most famous operas the purely private type of sponsorship financing was converted to public funding in 1980.

-The Express Tour is a short, approximately 40 minute tour of the main areas of the house.
-Here you’ll see the foyer, the hall of mirrors, some theatre boxes and the large hall.
-The Express Tour starts daily every hour from 14.00 to 18.00, on weekends from 9.30.
+The Express Tour is a short, approximately 45-minute tour of the main areas of the house.
+Here you can see the foyer, the hall of mirrors, some boxes and the big concert hall.
+The Express Tour starts hourly every day from 14:00 to 18:00.

-The entrance for the tours is to the left of the main entrance and leads downstairs to a café and a shop, where you can buy books as well as CDs.
+The entrance for the guided tours is to the left of the main entrance and leads to the basement to a café and a shop where you can buy books as well as CDs.
 Before the shop the cash register and registration for the tours is located.
 You can also pre-book tickets for guided tours.

 La Rambla, 51-59